hsf-training/analysis-essentials/git/03-create.md

 exercises: 0
 questions:
 - "Where does Git store information?"
-objectives:
-- "Create a local Git repository."
 ---
 # Creating a Repository

+{% objectives "Learning Objectives" %}
+- "Create a local Git repository."
+{% endobjectives %}

 Once Git is configured,
 we can start using it.